-Exclusive: Qatar launches wide-ranging WTO complaint against trade boycott
+Qatar launches wide-ranging WTO complaint against trade boycott

 The boycotting countries have previously told the WTO that they would cite national security to justify their actions against Qatar, using a controversial and almost unprecedented exemption allowed under the WTO rules.

+They said on Sunday they were ready for talks to tackle the dispute, the worst rift between Gulf Arab states in years, if Doha showed willingness to deal with their demands.

-The text of Qatar's complaint sent to each country cites "coercive attempts at economic isolation" and spells out how they are impeding Qatar's rights in the trade in goods, trade in services and intellectual property.
+The text of Qatar's WTO complaint cites "coercive attempts at economic isolation" and spells out how they are impeding Qatar's rights in the trade in goods, trade in services and intellectual property.

 The complaints against Saudi Arabia and the UAE run to eight pages each, while the document on Bahrain is six pages.

 There was no immediate reaction from the three to Qatar's complaint, which is likely to be circulated at the WTO later this week.

 The disputed trade restrictions include bans on trade through Qatar's ports and travel by Qatari citizens, blockages of Qatari digital services and websites, closure of maritime borders and prohibition of flights operated by Qatari aircraft.